-This part includes: those findings of the audit report, which affect the financial reports and statements that form the basis for the audit opinion based on relevance, and those findings pertaining to compliance, which affect financial statements, along with their item numbers in the audit report.
+This part includes: those findings and recommendations of the audit report, which affect the financial reports and statements that form the basis for the audit opinion based on relevance, and those findings and recommendations pertaining to compliance, which affect financial statements, along with their item numbers in the audit report.

-Those findings of the audit report, which do not form the basis for audit opinion, are included in the sections titled "Findings and Considerations", "Other Issues to be Notified to the Auditee (ANNEX-3)", "Issues to be Notified to the Presidency (ANNEX-4)" or "Removed Issues (ANNEX-5)" based on relevance, along with their finding numbers in the audit report.
+Those findings and recommendations of the audit report, which do not form the basis for audit opinion, are included in the sections titled "Findings and Considerations", "Other Findings and Recommendations" or "Issues removed after Auditee Response" (ANNEX- 3)", based on relevance, along with their finding and recommendation numbers in the audit report.

-The finding is finalized by referring the points raised by the auditee's response to the finding.
-When necessary, recommendations related to findings are explained after the findings under the title of "suggestion".
+The auditee's response to the finding is adequately summarized.
+Recommendations related to findings are explained after the findings under the title of "suggestion".
 This part uses appropriate wording for suggestions and explains what the auditee should do.
 It may also include the legal regulation that should be made by the Parliament.